xpring-eng/Xpring-JS/README.md

 ```

 #### Wallet Generation
-XRP-JS can generate a new and random HD Wallet.
+Xpring-JS can generate a new and random HD Wallet.
 The result of a wallet generation call is a tuple which contains the following:
 - A randomly generated mnemonic
 - The derivation path used, which is the default path
 - A reference to the new wallet